-- · The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG met regularly and submitted proposals for improvements to the practice management team.
-For example, practice signage needed to be improved and the practice was acting on this. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+- The practice had gathered feedback from patients through the participation group (PPG) and through surveys and complaints received.
+The PPG were sent practice correspondence regularly and submitted proposals for improvements to the practice management team. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.